-To see if Liberty Shield is as effective at unblocking streaming platforms as its previous version, I decided to test out the VPN extensively.
-After testing, my results revealed that Liberty Shield comes up short compared to the top-recommended VPNs on the market.
-Though it provides high speeds with unlimited simultaneous connections, Liberty Shield has no kill switch and doesn’t allow users to change the encryption protocol.
-It boasts a no-logs policy but has no independent audits to verify the claim.
-Alongside this, the native applications are clunky and frustrating to use.
+After some extensive testing, I found that Liberty Shield VPN fell short compared to the top-recommended VPNs on the market.
+Though it provides high speeds, Liberty Shield has no kill switch and doesn’t allow users to change the encryption protocol.
+It has a no-logs policy but doesn’t have any independent audits to verify the claim.

 In addition to the VPN, Liberty Shield offers a proxy service, which is like a VPN but with higher speeds and no encryption.
 Considering Liberty Shield’s location in the UK (a 5 Eyes alliance state), an encrypted connection is crucial to stop the government from monitoring your activities.
 It also fails to work in China.